 A lesser known but still popular product is Baicapil.
 It contains a combination of three key botanical ingredients: Scutellaria baicalensis, soy sprouts and wheat sprouts.
 Scutellaria baicalensis contains Baicalin, an important ingredient in traditional Chinese herbal medicine.
 Baicalin is thought to increase hair growth via increasing canonical Wnt/β-catenin signaling and activating dermal papilla cells.

-— Also available on Amazon is United Pure’s Baicapil plus Capixyl based combination shampoo.
+- Also available on Amazon is United Pure’s Hair Growth Support serum and shampoo line.
+It contains Redensyl, Baicapil and Capixyl.

 Interestingly, reader “Toccata” posted the below comment on this blog in January 2019: